-If you're currently running Windows 10 version 1507, version 1511, version 1607, version 1703 or version 1709, your computer detects the Windows 10 Update Assistant automatically.
-Then, you can expect to receive a notification that states that your device must have the latest security updates installed and then initiates an attempt to update your device.
+If you're currently running Windows 10 version 1507, version 1511, version 1607, version 1703 or version 1709, you can expect to receive a notification that states that your device must have the latest security updates installed and then offers to update your device.

-To learn how to check which version of Windows 10 you have installed, learn how to update to the latest version of Windows, or learn more about the “end of service” status for these versions of Windows 10, see the frequently asked questions.
+To check your version of Windows 10 in the search box on the taskbar, type winver and then select Winver to open About Windows.
+To learn how to update to the latest version of Windows, or learn more about the “end of service” status for these versions of Windows 10, see the frequently asked questions.

 After you receive the update notification, be sure to leave your PC plugged in and powered on while the download completes.
 Restart your PC when prompted.

-This update is also offered directly to Windows Update Client for some devices that have not installed the most recent updates.
-If you are a Windows Update for Business customer and wish to prevent a feature update, see Deploy updates using Windows Update for Business.
+This update notification is also offered directly to Windows Update Client for some devices that have not installed the most recent updates.

-If this update 4023814 is listed in View installed update history or the Windows 10 Update Assistant is shown in Programs and Features, it indicates that your computer has already installed this update 4023814 or the Windows 10 Update Assistant.
-Then, you can uninstall the Windows 10 Update Assistant by running the following command.
-It takes some minutes for the deleting process.
+If update 4023814 is listed in View installed update history or the Windows 10 Update Assistant is shown in Programs and Features, your computer has already installed update 4023814 or a standalone version of the Windows 10 Update Assistant.
+You can uninstall Windows 10 Update Assistant by running the following command.
+It can take a few minutes for the uninstall process to complete.

 Otherwise, you can suppress the notification by manually deleting the following folders: